-Where to go cross-country schooling this winter - Horse & Hound
+44 cross-country schooling venues you need to check out - Horse & Hound

-If you would like to enjoy some cross-country schooling this winter, the facilities listed below are normally open during the winter months, some thanks to an all-weather arena, subject to ground conditions.
+If you would like to enjoy some cross-country schooling this year, the facilities listed below should give you some ideas as to where you would like to go.
 Weather does occasionally force closure even for all-weather facilities, so do phone ahead to check before pitching up to ride.

 All-weather and grass (open year-round subject to confirmation)